 There are many more diagnostic tests performed that set the Diagnostic Trouble Codes (DTC), but these Readiness Codes are checks of the emission systems related to a smog test.
 Whenever a repair has included clearing DTC’s, the Readiness Codes are all set to 1.
 The car must be driven for a while until all the driving conditions have been met for the Readiness Tests to perform themselves and reset the corresponding Readiness Codes to 0 before it will pass a smog test.
 Alternatively, our technicians can manually run the Readiness Test procedures to set the Readiness Codes back to 0’s, then the car can go for a smog test.

-At Karmakanix, we have a business relationship with 15 Minute Smog at University and San Pablo Ave.
-We can sublet your car to them for smog test for you while your car is here for service.
+At Karmakanix, we have a business relationship with 15 Minute Smog at 2598 Sacramento St, Berkeley, CA 94702, which is on Sacramento between Blake and Parker.
 They do one free retest, and work with us if some problem arises.
-We do not charge a fee for this service for our regular customers.